 The Porte Hut is five hours from the wind shelter.
 The Porte Hut is a great little hut located right next to the lake.
 You can enjoy a nice swim out there.
 But what´s not great is the insane amount of mosquitos.

 This area was the single most infected mosquito place I have been in my whole life.

-But if your lucky and do not get infected by the mosquitos then Porte is a great place to stay.
+But if your lucky and do not get infected by the mosquitos, then Porte is a great place to stay.
 From Porte, there’s another 6-7 hours hike down to Kvikkjok.
 This is also the last stop on the central part of the Kungsleden trail.

-The part from Porte Hut to Kvikkjokk is not much to say about, more or less completely flat with only 2 small hills and the last one and a half hour down hill.
-There´s tonnes of great camping spots on the last part.
+The part from Porte Hut to Kvikkjokk is not much to say about, more or less completely flat with only two small hills and the last one and a half hour down hill.
+There are tonnes of great camping spots on the last part.
 It would have been great to camp on the way, but with only a few hours left to Kvikkjokk, we decided to go all the way to Kvikkjokk.

 Kvikkjokk is more like a small hotel than a hut.
 It has hot showers, a restaurant etc.

 From KvikkJokk you have two options.
 Either to take one of the two daily buses to the town of Jokkmokk and finish the hike or continue south and do the southern part of Kungsleden.

 There are also numerous other hikes starting from Kvikkjokk, most of them are remote hikes with no STF huts or wind shelters.